Mnmbrane/Card-Proxy-Rochester/README.md

 ## 🚀 Deployment

 ### GitHub Pages
-1. Build the project: `npm run build`
+1. Build the project: `wasm-pack build` then `cd frontend && npm run build`
-2. Push the `www/` directory to `gh-pages` branch
+2. Push the `frontend/dist/` directory to `gh-pages` branch
 3. Enable GitHub Pages in repository settings

 ### Other Static Hosts
-The `www/` directory contains everything needed for deployment to:
+The `frontend/dist/` directory contains everything needed for deployment to:
 - Netlify
 - Vercel
 - Firebase Hosting